 “I use myself as an example,” said Mike Koren, an educator and high school basketball referee in Wisconsin.
-“I have been officiating 39 years and I have never gone to a state tournament.
-This year I got my firstever sectional game and it took me 39 years to get that game.
+“I have been officiating over 40 years and recently I got my first ever state game.
 I’ve never had problems filling a schedule and I’ve always been able to work.
 Working games is not the problem.
 It took me a lifetime to get to where I wanted to go.
 When someone says, ‘Look, I’ve been working two years, why aren’t I getting those varsity games?’
 I say, ‘Just be patient, it will happen.’”

 Dealing With Criticism

 With officiating comes criticism.
 It can’t be avoided but despite the obvious nature of that, many new officials are left distraught over what they hear from supervisors, peers, coaches and fans.
 A good mentor knows how to coach a student through the criticism and make it a learning opportunity, while minimizing the blow to the mentee’s ego and avoiding damage to an already insecure mindset.
 It takes a delicate but direct approach.

 “You have to look at the positives,” Miles said.
 “Your mentee could be the worst official in the world, but you can always find things they did well.
 Try to not dwell on, for example, if a baseball umpire in the second inning doesn’t come up the line, with no runners on, but they did it every other time, you don’t need to evaluate that.